lucidlemon/paradeiser/README.md

 Refactoring the scss again, now only one file as every variable is set to !default anyhow and can be overwritten pretty easily and documented every relevant part.

 ### v 0.2.5.
 As suggested in #9 hiding on scrolling is now implemented with [Headroom.js](https://github.com/WickyNilliams/headroom.js), but there are still bugs with the overflow menu.
-If you don't use the overflow though, you can get a [demo here](demo/demo4.html).
+If you don't use the overflow though, you can get a [demo 4](http://lucidlemon.github.io/paradeiser/bower_components/Paradeiser/demo/demo4.html) ([Source Code](demo/demo4.html)).
 I included headroom.js via the Cloudflare CDN, so no additional download is needed.
 Paradeiser itself stays JS free.

 ### v 0.2.0